simpleappcreator/simple-app/readme.md

 ## Minification

 It can minify your resources!
-If you set an environment variable or config variable `minify`, it'll process all the CSS (or Stylus styles) and JS files and create a `public.css.min` or `client.js.min` like files for public/client directories and css/js type files respectively.
+If you set an environment variable or config variable `minify`, it'll minify all the CSS and JS files when the app starts up.
+For Stylus styles, it'll also convert and minify it as CSS.

+It'll include jQuery, Angular, Bootstrap *before* any other files.

+For all CSS and JS files in `public` dir, it'll create `public.css.min` and `public.js.min`

+For all CSS/Stylus and JS files in `client` dir, it'll create `app.css.min` and `app.js.min`

 ## Configuration